 Tomatoes everywhere!
 Every farm stand, grocery store and farmer’s market is bursting with fresh, ripe, luscious tomatoes.
 Maybe you grow your own!
 If you are scouring cookbooks and the “Internets” to use these beauties, this is easy and fun.
 I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
 Making salsa at home provides free range for individual creativity and preferences.
 For the first batch, I followed the recipe to the letter.
 The result was very “soupy” and so hot I

-September 8 is National Grandparents’ Day.
+The first Sunday after Labor Day is National Grandparents’ Day.
 Have you ever heard the advice “eat like your grandparents”?
-This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make.
+This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make, like oatmeal.
 Good advice, but beware.
 Marketers have cleverly wrapped an old-time word around new products such as quick-cooking oats, steel cut oats, pre-sweetened instant oats, and oatmeal bars packaged to look like granola bars.
+But do these count?
 I’m pretty sure Grandma would look at these with a curious eye.
-Some may be as nutritious, but when I see the added sugar and unpronounceable preservatives, I get
+Some may be as nutritious, but when

 This week marks the start of the 100th season of the National Football League, or NFL.
 I’ve lived and died through so many Packer games, it feels like a century.
 Traditionally, each year in the NFL, the first regular season game is hosted by the defending Super Bowl champion (*Bonus question: Can you name that team?).
 However, this year, the season kickoff game will be fittingly played by, who else? the Green Bay Packers vs. the Chicago Bears, one of the oldest rivalries in the NFL.
 So, of course, a special game-day snack is required!
 With this dip, I am